 OpenBao Backup Using AWS S3 or MinIO

-This guide explains how to configure and manage automated OpenBao Raft snapshot backups using AWS S3 or MinIO.
+This guide explains how to configure and manage automated OpenBao Raft snapshot backups by using AWS S3 or MinIO.
 It applies to the Connect-specific connect-openbao cluster deployed with automated backup functionality.

 Prerequisites